zachwe/tortoise-tts/README.md

 * `Microphone Source`: Use your own voice from a line-in source.
 * `Reload Voice List`: refreshes the voice list and updates. ***Click this*** after adding or removing a new voice.
 * `(Re)Compute Voice Latents`: regenerates a voice's cached latents.
-* `Experimental Compute Latents Mode`: this mode will adjust the behavior for computing voice latents. leave this checked if you're unsure
+* `Experimental Compute Latents Mode`: this mode will adjust the behavior for computing voice latents.
+Leave this checked if you're unsure, as this helps boost replicating a voice.
-	- I've left my comments on either modes in `./tortoise/api.py`, if you're curious
+	- if you're curious, feel free to play around with it by regenerating latents with and without it.

 Below are a list of generation settings:
 * `Candidates`: number of outputs to generate, starting from the best candidate.
 Depending on your iteration steps, generating the final sound files could be cheap, but they only offer alternatives to the samples generated to pull from (in other words, the later candidates perform worse), so don't be compelled to generate a ton of candidates.